Phenyl(trichloromethyl)mercury

 Phenyl(trichloromethyl)mercury is an organomercury compound with the formula C6H5HgCCl3.
 It is a white solid that is soluble in organic solvents.
-The compound is used as a source of dichlorocarbene, e.g. in cyclopropanation reactions, illustrated with tetrachloroethylene as a substrate, the product being hexachlorocyclopropane:
+The compound is used as a source of dichlorocarbene, e.g. in cyclopropanation reactions, because the products are particularly easy to extract from the reaction mixture.
+Strong nucleophiles may catalyze the reaction by displacing CCl from mercury, although the free ion is not believed to form in the process.
+Unusually, the pure organomercury compound reacts with electron-poor alkenes, converting tetrachloroethylene to hexachlorocyclopropane: